CLARIAH/WP4-Upload-Cattle/README.md

 - Make sure nodejs and npm are installed
 - Clone this repo
 - Run `npm install` from this dir
+- Run `npm run build` from this dir

 ### Uploading graphs to druid